wilfredgithuka/ssc/content/blog/wps_issues.md

 ## How To Downgrade a Package?

-This is preety simple.
+This is pretty simple.

 This is the more stable version [wps-office-stable](https://aur.archlinux.org/packages/wps-office-stable)

 So just yay it.

 ```
-yay wps-office=stable
+yay wps-office-stable
 ```
 I will use this one until I find a work-around the problem.

-Have a goodday, won't you?
+Have a good-day, won't you?